Are you ready to become a bad content writer?

 None can foresight what your content talks about unless they read it.
 However, if your content doesn’t have a catchy heading, no matter how informative you have made it, the likelihood of your content getting overlooked from being read is higher.
 Don’t assume that your readers have some gifted conscience to discern the inside stuff of your write-up.
 Try to dress your content as a great heading.

-Last but not the least, a catchy headline should also be relevant to the kind of writing you are going to do or else your potential readers will feel cheated, if they find that what you promised in the title is not justified with what you have given in the content.
-Unfortunately, there are many content writers who wittingly or unwittingly I don’t know but they make this mistake of ignoring to make their headline relevant to the content body.
+Last but not the least, a catchy headline should also be relevant to the kind of writing you are going to do, or else your potential readers will feel cheated if they find that what you promised in the title is not justified with what you have given in the content.
+Unfortunately, there are many content writers who wittingly or unwittingly I don’t know but make this mistake of ignoring to make their headline relevant to the content body.

 Bad content writers want to be a wordsmith

 If you have encountered any piece of write-up anywhere on the internet which you found difficult to understand, it could mean that the writer has gone too far in his/her way of explaining things that may make sense but esoterically.
 To say otherwise, most of the write-ups written by content writers with a penchant for using fancy words are abstruse (difficult to understand).
 You will never make ins and out of their write-ups, considering words used in them are either for selected readers or they were meant to be un-understandably verbose.

 One of the most important warning signs of being a bad content writer, according to my experience, is not focusing on REAL audiences.